-Applications for grants under the ANE program, CFDA Number 84.356A, must be submitted electronically using the Governmentwide Grants.gov Apply site at http://www.Grants.gov.
+Applications for grants under the Alaska Native Education Program, CFDA Number 84.356A, must be submitted electronically using the Governmentwide Grants.gov Apply site at http://www.Grants.gov.
 Through this site, you will be able to download a copy of the application package, complete it offline, and then upload and submit your application.
 You may not e-mail an electronic copy of a grant application to us.

 We will reject your application if you submit it in paper format unless, as described elsewhere in this section, you qualify for one of the exceptions to the electronic submission requirement and submit, no later than two weeks before the application deadline date, a written statement to the Department that you qualify for one of these exceptions.
 Further information regarding calculation of the date that is two weeks before the application deadline date is provided later in this section under Exception to Electronic Submission Requirement.

-You may access the electronic grant application for the ANE program at http://www.Grants.gov.
-You must search for the downloadable application package for this competition by the CFDA number.
+You may access the electronic grant application for the Alaska Native Education Program at http://www.Grants.gov.
+You must search for the downloadable application package for this program by the CFDA number.
 Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.356, not 84.356A).